osrf/gzue4bridge/README.md

 ### GzWeb

-GzWeb provides the websocket server communicating between gazebo and our GzUE4Bridge plugin.
+GzWeb provides a websocket server for communicating between gazebo and the GzUE4Bridge plugin in Unreal.

 More info: http://gazebosim.org/tutorials?tut=gzweb_install&branch=gzweb_1.4